heshamnimri/backend-challenge/README.md

 ```

 The API will now be up and running on port `1234`.
 You can interact with it using postman, curl, etc... or use the provided UI !

+Picture will automatically populate.
+Use the `upload image` button to upload one or many images!

 ### Frontend